-My junior year in high school I developed warts on my hands.
-They were not subtle and they did not go away.
+I had a lot going on during my junior year in high school.
+I had left home to attend a boarding school and was free from a chaotic household.
+It was also incredibly stressful trying to figure out what was going on and how I fit in.
+In the midst of this change I developed warts all over the back of my hands.
+They weren’t subtle or pretty.
 There was always three or four of them at any given point in time.
-Being 17 years old with these things all over both of my hands was not a great experience.
+Being 17 years old with these things all over both of my hands wasn’t a great experience.

-He was nice and very old.
-He looked at me and said that he did not think that there was much that could be done.
-He suggested that I rub some fresh Aloe vera plant over them and that might help.
+He was nice and also really old.
+He looked at me and said that he didn’t think that there was much that could be done.
+He suggested that I rub some fresh aloe vera plant over them and that might help.
 I looked at him in disbelief and was now pretty despondent about ever getting rid of these things.
-As he handed me a couple of Aloe vera stems he proceeded to say that, “I don’t really think it works.
+As he handed me a couple of aloe vera stems he proceeded to say that, “I don’t really think it works.
 It is just probably some type of placebo effect.”
 At that point I become really upset.
 Even if the placebo effect was possible it seemed like he was even taking that option from me.

-I remember standing there and I could feel a deep shift inside of me.
+I remember standing there and I felt a profound shift deep inside of me.
 I recalled the recent suffering I had experienced after the last attempt of burning them off.
-The shift was intense.
-I could almost feel the burning.
-I was done with this situation and just wasn’t going to put up with it anymore.
-My whole being said, “no.”
+The feeling was intense.
+I could almost re-experience the pain.
+I was “done” and simply wasn’t going to put up with it anymore.
+My whole being said, “No!!!”

-I think I rubbed the Aloe vera stems over my hands a couple of times and threw them away.
+I rubbed the aloe vera stems over my hands a couple of times and tossed them.
 Two weeks later the warts completely disappeared and six weeks later my skin looked as if they were never there.
 I have never experienced another wart in over 30 years.
 Clearly some type of immune response occurred.
-I don’t know what precipitated the healing but I could feel it and still can recall almost exactly what it felt like.
+I don’t know what precipitated the healing response, but I could feel it and still can recall almost exactly what it felt like.

-The only other time I experienced that feeling was in 2002 after being in a severe burnout over seven years.
-My Victimhood I realized that the worst part of being depressed was feeling sorry for myself that I was depressed.
-I became aware for the first that I was actually in a victim mode.
-I realized that there was no answer to my burnout.
-I experienced a similar deep feeling of mixed desperation and determination that I was no longer going to live this way.
-I was simply done with all of this.
-Within the next six months my real healing began.
-Many of my physical symptoms I had suffered with since childhood disappeared and over the next five years essentially all of them resolved.
-My Battle with Neurophysiological Disorder (NPD)
+The only other time I experienced that feeling was in 2002 after being stuck in a severe burnout.
+One of the worst parts of being depressed was feeling sorry for myself.
+It was endless and manifested itself in endless conversations and racing thoughts.
+Somehow, I became aware for the first that I was actually in a victim mode.
+I realized that there was no answer to being in the victim role.
+It was too powerful.
+I experienced the same deep feeling of mixed desperation and determination that I was no longer going to live this way.
+I was simply done.
+Within the next few months I began to heal.
+Many of my physical symptoms I had suffered with since childhood disappeared and over the next year essentially all of them resolved.

 I wish I could give you a formula to re-create the phenomenon at will.
 In both instances there was a deep sense of resolve that I was finished living in this manner and I said “no”.
 What I can’t figure out is why that feeling suddenly went so deep and was so strong.
 It was well beyond just willpower.